dictybase-docker/ansible-frontpage/README.md

 tlscert: # full path
 # private key for server
 tlskey: # full path

+# remote folder under /etc/ssl where the tls files will be copied
+docker_tls_path: /etc/ssl/docker_localhost
+# The above is for vagrant localhost.
+Change for other hosts accordingly.
 ```

 Run the playbook `docker_install_tls.yml`.
 For local vagrant host,